BrianDeJesus/BrianDeJesus.github.io/projects.md

 **[Tic Tac Toe]**

 This is a web game app built with React js and Redux.
 I initially created an earlier tic tac toe app which used solely Javascript, HTML, and CSS.
 This time around, I decided to do a remake with my newly discovered React and Redux knowledge.
 I used the [Minimax Algorithm](https://en.wikipedia.org/wiki/Minimax) to implement the AI character in the game.
-There are two different modes, insane and normal.
+There are two different modes; insane and normal.
 You can play as either X's or O's.
 [View on Github](https://github.com/BrianDeJesus/ticTacToe)

 **[Binary Helper]**